LN-STEMpunks/VexBot/README.md

 When you've made a change, run `./update.sh`, and it should push to the `dev` branch

-To update to the master branch, either run `./update-master.sh` or:
+Normally, only the lead should do this (most programmers should only push to dev branch), but if you need to push to master, either run `./update-master.sh` or:

 `git checkout master && git pull origin dev`

-Probably only I will have to do this, but if you do, you may have to merge.

 After that, do a `git push`, and return to the `dev` branch: `git checkout dev && git branch -u origin/dev`